thomashoddinott/notes-refactoring-martin-fowler/readme.md

-do a `npm install` to run the tests with Jest - `npm test`
+To run the tests yourself do an `npm install`, then run `npm test` with the Jest framework.

 `npm test -- --watch` to run tests on save.
 Leave it running in a terminal.
-This is handy for refactoring (compile-test-commit).
+This is handy when refactoring (compile-test-commit).

-https://memberservices.informit.com/my_account/index.aspx - access to the web edition
+https://memberservices.informit.com/my_account/index.aspx - access to the web edition.

 ## Foreword & Preface